bump-sh/docs/src/_guides/openapi/specification/v3.1/the-perfect-modern-openapi-workflow.md

 ### Contract Testing

-Contract testing used to be complicated, with dedicated testing tools running in isolation that had know knowledge of what the contract was meant to be until you told it.
+Contract testing used to be complicated, with dedicated testing tools running in isolation that had no knowledge of what the contract was meant to be until you told it.

 How would a testing tool know what properties were meant to be returned by any